Navdevl/turbohustle/content/blog/engine-braking-control-moto-gp.md

 ##### Lean Angle

 The rider utilizes the engine braking strategy before entering the corner. **_Number 2_** clearly indicates that the rider increases the lean angle as he approaches the corner.
 Since riders carry a astounding lean angles in corner, its important to make the transitions between the levels of Engine braking as smooth as possible.
+Failing to do so can punish the rider with some nasty after-effects.